Skip to content

 Effort-aware hooks Hook-side gate strictness Hook Tool call (read-side)

-Lifting a per-call ceiling does not replace any of these.
-It composes with them: a reasoning sandwich allocates by phase, a heuristic scales effort by task tier, and a per-call hint lifts the ceiling on the one or two deepest invocations within that phase.
+The hint does not replace these; it composes with them.
+A reasoning sandwich allocates by phase, a heuristic scales effort by task tier, and a per-call hint lifts the ceiling on the one or two deepest invocations within that phase.

 Example

 A research agent runs a sequence of tool calls during a regulatory analysis.
 Most are routine.
-One — a web search across a multi-document corpus — needs to inspect many pages without stopping at the standard returned-token cap.
+One — a web search across a multi-document corpus — needs to inspect many pages without stopping at the OpenAI web-search tool's standard returned-token cap.
 The hint goes on that one call.

 Before — global ceiling set conservatively, deep-research call truncates: